Asymptotic Coupling and Its Applications in Information Theory: Exact Resolvability

 or equivalently,

 \end{defn} \begin{cor}[Source Resolvability] Given a memoryless source $P_{X}^{n}$ and a uniform distribution $P_{M_{n}}^{\mathrm{U}}$,

 Furthermore,

 \end{cor} \begin{rem} It is easy to verify that the equivalence \eqref{eq:-11} also holds for general sources.
-On the other hand, Han and Verd\'u \cite{Han} showed for a general source $\boldsymbol{X}$, the resolvability rate for the approximate source resolvability problem is $\overline{H}(\boldsymbol{X})$.
+On the other hand, Han and Verdú \cite{Han} showed for a general source $\boldsymbol{X}$, the resolvability rate for the approximate source resolvability problem is $\overline{H}(\boldsymbol{X})$.
 Hence for a general source $\boldsymbol{X}$, the resolvability rate $\overline{G}_{\mathsf{E}}(P_{\boldsymbol{X}})$ for the exact source resolvability problem (defined similarly to the memoryless case) is $\overline{G}_{\mathsf{E}}(P_{\boldsymbol{X}})=\overline{H}(\boldsymbol{X})$. \end{rem} \begin{IEEEproof} The equivalence \eqref{eq:-11} follows from Theorem \ref{thm:equivalence}.
-Furthermore, Han and Verd\'u \cite{Han} showed there exists a code for the approximate source resolvability problem if $R<H(X)$ and only if $R\leq H(X)$.
+Furthermore, Han and Verdú \cite{Han} showed there exists a code for the approximate source resolvability problem if $R<H(X)$ and only if $R\leq H(X)$.
 Combining these two observations yields~\eqref{eq:-12}. \end{IEEEproof} Denote

 and assume $\mathcal{P}(P_{Y|X},Q_{Y})\ne\emptyset$.
 We are now are ready to establish the following multiletter characterization for the exact channel resolvability rate.
 The proof of Proposition \ref{prop:Resolvability} is given in Appendix \ref{sec:Resolvability}. \begin{prop}[Multiletter Characterization of $\overline{G}_{\mathsf{E}}(P_{Y|X},P_{Y})$] where $\mathcal{P}(P_{\boldsymbol{Y}|\boldsymbol{X}},P_{\boldsymbol{Y}}):=\big\{ P_{\boldsymbol{X}}:P_{X^{n}}\in\mathcal{P}(P_{Y|X}^{n},P_{Y}^{n}),\forall n\big\}$. \end{prop} \begin{rem} Unlike our definition, Li and El Gamal \cite{li2017distributed} defined an exact common information rate by considering variable-length coding.
 However, their exact common information rate has a similar characterization as \eqref{eq:-43}, i.e., the exact common information rate